 - Hold the pencil between the thumb and index finger and rest on the middle finger.

-- Fingers should be approximately 2-3 cm from the pencil.
+- Fingers should be approximately 2-3 cm from the tip of the pencil.

 - (Use a rubber band or other mark around pen/pencil to indicate finger position if person holds pencil too close to the tip)